AndreRdz7/365DaysOfCodingJournal/README.md

 # 365DaysOfCodeJournal

 In this repository I will document the progress, results and outputs of this challenge I'm making.
-100 Days completed !!
+150 Days completed !!
 I will document a wide range of activities, including but not limited to reading, tutorials, lessons, university assingments, side projects, work, problem solving, research and everything related to coding/programming I do.

 ---

 ## Day 1, Jan 1st 2020

-**Today's Progress**: pointer's declaration, access, storage, dereference, arithmetic, also dynamic memory allocation and
-passing pointers to functions, returning pointers from functions, references, L and R-values in C++.
-Gulp JS crash course including moving and copying files, concatenating files, minify (uglyfy) files, and optimize images.
+**Today's Progress**: pointer's declaration, access, storage, dereference, arithmetic, also dynamic memory allocation and passing pointers to functions, returning pointers from functions, references, L and R-values in C++.Gulp JS crash course including moving and copying files, concatenating files, minify (uglyfy) files, and optimize images.

 **Thoughts**: I've been learnign C++ lately and it feels so powerful, yet, kinda simple to use, since I really learned how to code in C, it feels quite familiar, however there are some importante differences I will encounter lately.
 Pointers look really low level, since it's kind of interacting with hardware, it gives me the sensation of power and control of what I want to do, it's really interesting.
 Gulp is a handy tool, a nice understanding of what I can do to enhance workflows, I don't it's a _MUST_ in the knowledge baggage, but sure it won't hurt to learn a little bit deeper.

 **Link to Work / References** :